ap-csa-2024-2025/intro-assignment-stvntngyn/README.md

 Answer the questions below
 * Something interesting about me is im an alpha
 * Ask Mr. Vu anything: skibidi
-* List your sports and extracurriculars you participate in VACC
+* List your sports and extracurriculars you participate in VACc